suchmememanyskill/OpenCentauri/README.md

 # OpenCentauri

-Place for research on the centauri carbon.
+Place for research on the ELEGOO Centauri Carbon.

 Currently under heavy development.